The Diploma of Community Services Coordination (CHC52212) is made up of 14 units: 7 core units and 7 elective units.

 |CHCDIS410A||Facilitate community participation and inclusion|

-Candidates for the Diploma of Community Services Coordination should:
+Candidates for the Diploma of Community Services Coordination (CHC52212) should:

-We also offer classroom-based community services coordination courses.
+For people who live locally, we also offer classroom-based instruction.
 Contact us to register your interest for a classroom-based course.

 Study anywhere in Australia